openstack-archive/congress-specs/specs/kilo/action-execution-interface.rst

 Other contributors:
   <launchpad-id or None>

-Work Items
+Work items
 ----------

 - Rename folder congress/datasources to congress/cloudservices and change
   etc/congress/datasources.conf.sample appropriately.
-There may be other places that reference 'datasources' explictly.
+There may be other places that reference 'datasources' explicitly.

 - Add congress/cloudservices/execution_driver.py to include the mixin class ExecutionDriver

 - Implement policy/dseruntime.py:DseRuntime.execute() to send a unicast message to the appropriate service or raise an error if that service does not exist on the bus.

 - Implement the ExecutionDriver for an existing service, e.g. Nova.